 Gratitude Practice Sounds… Not like me

 To begin with, there’s something about it being called a “practice” that irks me.
-I feel the same way about Yoga, I go to Yoga, often even, but calling it a “practice” seems to give it unnecessary veritas.
-Now don’t get me wrong, I like the concept of being grateful.
-I make deliberate efforts to thank people regularly for the big and small things and I like to think that I appreciate all of the amazing things in my life, but why does this need to be formalized into a ritualized practice when I’m already crazy busy?
+I feel the same way about Yoga, I do Yoga but calling it a “practice” seems to give it unnecessary veritas.
+Don’t get me wrong, I like the concept of being grateful.
+I make deliberate efforts to thank people regularly for the big and small things and I appreciate all of the amazing things in my life, but why does this need to be formalized into a ritualized practice when I’m already crazy busy?

 The Science of Gratitude